 3.2.
 Support of press representatives based outside Germany

-If you represent a company based outside of Germany, we will transmit your data to the foreign representative responsible for you or your company in your home country for the purpose of optimal support.
-This representative will be available to you as a local contact person for information in connection with your trade fair visit and will assist you in dealing with visa matters.
-You can find the foreign representative responsible for you at: https://www.messe-berlin.de/Unternehmen/MesseBerlinWeltweit/index.jsp.
-The data will be transmitted on the basis of our legitimate interest in ensuring the best possible support for the press representatives, taking into account local particularities (legal basis: Art.
-6 (1) lit. f GDPR).
+Insofar as a company or press representative is established outside Germany, Messe Berlin will transmit the data for the purpose of providing advice to the competent foreign representative in the respective country.
+This representative will be available as a local contact, in particular for providing information in connection with the event, including subsequent events, and support at the event.
+For the competent foreign representative, please see here.
+The data will be transmitted based on the legitimate interest of Messe Berlin in ensuring the best possible support for press representatives, taking into account local particularities (legal basis: Art.
+6 (1) (f) GDPR).